 Emma regularly posts on social media

 The star also isn't afraid to poke fun at herself, particularly her days as a child star, and shares throwbacks of herself from her Harry Potter days.
-Her most recent snap was a photo of herself in a pink hat, and she jokily captioned the post: "I'm REALLY glad this picture of me wearing a baker's hat exists! #oldheadshotday."
+She previously shared a photo of herself in a pink hat, and she jokily captioned the post: "I'm REALLY glad this picture of me wearing a baker's hat exists! #oldheadshotday."